 Maria subsequently typed all the interview notes and translated them into English for me.
 In the next year or two I wrote three drafts of a book, and almost had a contract from a good press.
 But I had meanwhile discovered Silverado Senior Living and I was preparing the photos for preliminary exhibits for Alive with Alzheimer’s.
 I had exhibits of the photos from both places: in Princeton NJ, in Amarillo, Texas, and in Villefranche, France.

-Here is the text that accompanied the exhibits.
-When coupled with photos from Alive with Alzheimer’s the second segment was titled Remembered but Forgetting…:
+When coupled with photos from Alive with Alzheimer’s, the second segment was titled Remembered but Forgetting…

 FORGOTTEN BUT REMEMBERING: THEY ARE NOT KLEENEX